DS202-at-ISU/lab-3-lab-3-team-8-1/README.md

 Nayan Menezes Statement: Out of 173 listed Avengers, my analysis found that 69 had died at least one time after they joined the team.

+Phillip Giametta Statement: I counted 89 total deaths — some unlucky Avengers are basically Meat Loaf with an E-ZPass — and on 57 occasions the individual made a comeback.

 ### Include the code